fjruizruano/In_Silico_SeqCap_10xG/README.md

 Then repeat steps 5 and 6 to extract reads with selected barcodes and assemble them.

-Step 7 can be repeated several times until if necessary.
+Step 7 can be repeated several times if necessary.